Section Five

 Enough light, no unnecessary sounds, and no clutter on the walls, counters, or tables (to reduce anxiety in clients with a range of neuropsychological abilities)

-You might have noticed that medical spaces tend to be more sparsely furnished and more neatly kept for infection-control reasons than independent clinics and school-based spaces.
-If you work somewhere other than a medical space, consider emulating your medical colleagues.
+You might have noticed that medical offices tend to be more sparsely furnished and more neatly kept for infection-control reasons than independent clinics and school-based spaces.
+If you work in a physical space other than a medical space, consider emulating your medical colleagues.
 You might buy more storage bins, or another large cabinet, to minimize the visible clutter that clients need to physically maneuver around, that clients with attention or anxiety issues need to cognitively work through, and that children will only be tempted by.

 Decorating the Space

-“Everyone’s second choice” decorating decisions lead to the many perfectly acceptable pale blue waiting rooms in the world with abstract art or landscape photographs of generic mountain ranges.
-They are no one’s favorite, but they reflect reasonable attempts at universal decisions that everyone will perceive in approximately the same way and that actively exclude no one.
+Alternatively, it is often simpler to fall back on “everyone’s second choice,” or to find something bland that you hope everyone will find acceptable.
+This approach is a variation on seeking the universal, and it is a compromise solution to a potential conflict (see Module 26).
+“Everyone’s second choice” decorating decisions lead to the many perfectly acceptable pale blue clinic walls in the world with abstract art or generic landscape or cityscape photographs.
+They are no one’s favorite, but they reflect reasonable attempts at universal decisions that most people will perceive in approximately the same way and that actively exclude no one.

-Finally, as you finish decorating your waiting room, be aware that the same principles apply to any other physical objects you might choose to incorporate.
+For physical clinical spaces, the same principles also apply to any other physical objects you might choose to incorporate.

 If you choose to provide reading material in your waiting room, for example, try thinking universally and in creatively multi-purpose ways.
-Selections from the many available lists of international wordless picturebooks for children, for example, can be among the best options for (almost) everyone, because of their intentional breadth.
-They might not have been your very own first choice, as our first principle recognized, but they can be a simple way to select one option that meets most people’s underlying need to be occupied and calmed for a few minutes (i.e., it’s a universal design decision).
+Selections from the many available lists of international wordless picturebooks for children, as one option, can be among the best choices for (almost) everyone, because of their intentional breadth.
+They might not be your very own first choice, but they can be a simple way to select one option that meets most people’s underlying need to be occupied and calmed for a few minutes (i.e., it’s a universal design decision).
 The International Board on Books for Young People maintains lists of its recommended international wordless picturebooks, which do not require familiarity with any language or dialect, as well as books that are either for or about people with a range of physical and cognitive abilities.
+You could also select a range of different books from a source such as the Social Justice Books project.

 Your Turn

-Think about the functional elements and the decorative elements of any clinical waiting room or other business that has been new to you recently.
-Did you feel good when you walked in?
-What examples did you see of universal design principles used well (decisions that seem to have been intended to meet the higher-order, category-level, human need in a creative way that was not tied to any one specific preference)?
+Think about the functional elements and the decorative elements of any clinical waiting room, clinical space, or any other business that has been new to you recently.
+Did you feel good when you entered the space for the first time?
+What examples did you see of universal design principles used well (decisions that seem to have been intended to meet higher-order, category-level, human needs in creative ways that were not tied to any one specific preference)?
 What might you have changed about that space, either in function or in decor?

 Explain some of the characteristics that make clinical intake forms accessible, inclusive, and respectful of all persons’ cultural and personal backgrounds and identities.
 Why do our intake forms need to reflect these characteristics?

-Explain some of the characteristics that make a physical waiting room or other space accessible, inclusive, and respectful of all persons’ cultural and personal backgrounds and identities.
-Why do our physical spaces need to reflect these characteristics?
+Explain some of the characteristics that make physical and virtual waiting rooms and clinical spaces accessible, inclusive, and respectful of all persons’ cultural and personal backgrounds and identities.
+Why do our physical spaces and our online clinical spaces need to reflect these characteristics?